skrattaren/apf.rst/apf.rst

 - [p.
 104/78] "'Hi-jo-to!
 Ho!
 Hi-jo-to!
 Ho!'"

-  This is from Wagner's opera "`Die Walkuere`_".
+  This is from Wagner's opera **Die Walkuere**.
 I don't have to explain what valkyries are, do I?

 - [p.
 109/82] "[...] at war with Hersheba and the D'regs [...]"

   The name D'regs is not only a pun on 'dregs', but also refers to the Tuaregs, a nomadic Berber tribe in North Africa.
-The Tuaregs are also the desert marauders who attack Fort Zinderneuf in the movie "`Beau Geste`_" (based on the book by P. C. Wren).
+The Tuaregs are also the desert marauders who attack Fort Zinderneuf in the movie **Beau Geste** (based on the book by P. C. Wren).

   The name 'Hersheba' (a pun on 'Hershey Bar' / 'Beersheba') is something